 Termite Inspection

-If you suspect you have termites, use the above-mentioned description and closely examine them to determine if, in fact, that is what they are.
-If you aren’t sure or you aren’t comfortable doing so, it’s always best to err on the side of caution and contact a professional pest control expert.
+If you suspect you have termites, use the above-mentioned description and closely examine them to determine if that is what they are.
+If you aren’t sure or you aren’t comfortable doing so, it’s always best to err on the side of caution.
+Contact a professional pest control expert to determine if termites live near you.

 Contact ABC Termite and Pest Control in Omaha and Lincoln, NE to talk with a termite control professional for a termite inspection.